COLD AGAIN, BUT MILDER INTO THE MIDWEEK...

 Your First Alert Weather Forecast:

-A disturbance moving through the region is producing clouds this morning.
-But some sun will shine at times today...
-Skies will be a little brighter across the Northwoods, compared to folks farther south.
-In general, clouds will decrease through the afternoon, as this wave of low pressure moves away from us.
+A disturbance moving through the region produced clouds and flakes this morning...
+But skies will be a little brighter this afternoon, as this wave of low pressure moves away from us.

 Temperatures remain on the cold side for the middle of February.
 Highs will be in the teens and low 20s this afternoon.
 At least our west wind will be light and not offering that much of a wind chill factor.